 Computing My Online Life Dancing Robot Rainforests Keyboard Online Detectives T-Shirt Designer Full breakdown of Y3 Adventures Computing objectives can be found here.
 Programme Focus: Programme Focus: Programme Focus: Programme Focus: Programme Focus: Programme Focus: - Improves children's knowledge of the risks of their online lives and to develop skills when using online services Introduces children to visual coding with the Scratch Jr app.
 Use graphical programming blocks to make characters move, jump, dance and sing - Explore rainforests through new Virtual Reality (VR) apps -Create their own interactive learning games for younger children to play -Learn keyboard and typing skills through fun activities Learn the art of advanced internet searching Learn new tricks to improve their searches while they try to solve puzzles and challenges -Use creativity and imagination to design an amazing t- shirt -Learn about design, illustration, photography and managing budgets Apps: Book Creator Apps: Book Creator Scratch Jr Popplet Seesaw Lightbot Apps: Book Creator Apps: Book Creator Apps: Book Creator Seesaw Design Technology Cooking and Nutritio n: Eating Seasonally Digital World: Electronic Charm Structures: Constructing a Castle Full breakdown of Y3 Design Technology objectives can be found here.
-Know that climate affects food growth Understand the advantages of eating seasonal foods grown in the UK Create a recipe that is healthy and nutritious using seasonal vegetables Safely follow a recipe when cooking Understand the impact of the digital revolution in the world of (D&T) product design Write a program to initiate a flashing LED panel after button press and/or automatically initiate using the Micro:bit light sensing, as part of an echarm Create and decorate a foam pouch for the echarm, using a template Design a display badge and/or stand using CAD (computer-aided design) software for an echarm product Recognise how multiple shapes (2D and 3D) are combined to form a strong and stable structure Design a castle Construct 3D nets Construct and evaluate my final product Geography How are European countries different?
+Know that climate affects food growth Understand the advantages of eating seasonal foods grown in the UK Create a recipe that is healthy and nutritious using seasonal vegetables Safely follow a recipe when cooking Understand the impact of the digital revolution in the world of (D&amp;T) product design Write a program to initiate a flashing LED panel after button press and/or automatically initiate using the Micro:bit light sensing, as part of an echarm Create and decorate a foam pouch for the echarm, using a template Design a display badge and/or stand using CAD (computer-aided design) software for an echarm product Recognise how multiple shapes (2D and 3D) are combined to form a strong and stable structure Design a castle Construct 3D nets Construct and evaluate my final product Geography How are European countries different?
 Why was the River Nile so important?
 What is life like in India?
 Full breakdown of Y3 Geography objectives can be found here.
-Local Links: Comparison with River Thames (London) Local Links: Compar ison with Lake District continents on a world m me the different countries in Europe and source to mouth -Locate India on a world capital is New Delhi -Know that India has an sub-tropical, semi-arid,
+Local Links: Comparison with River Thames (London) Local Links: Compar ison with Lake District Locate and name the five oceans and seven continents on a world map Name the different countries in Europe and surrounding seas -Locate the River Nile on a map -Describe the journey of the River Nile from source to mouth -Use appropriate vocabulary to describe and understand key aspects of: -Locate India on a world map and know that it's capital is New Delhi -Know that India has areas of highland, humid sub-tropical, semi-arid, arid, tropical wet and